DsSoft-Byte/B550-5950X-6750XT-Hackintosh/README.md

 PostInstall EFI For USB Booting with GPU Acceleration

 PostInstall 100% Has fixed blackscreen issues and NO Verbose boot, no keepsysm and debug=0x100 boot flag.
-Also no Mismatched RAM Eror and CPU shows up as geniuine Ryzen
+Also no Mismatched RAM Eror and CPU shows up as geniuine Ryzen 9 5950X (Change Accordingly, If you DO NOT have a 5950X DO NOT use the 100% EFI.

 PostInstall 110% is the same like 100% but with fixed power management.

+PostInstall 120% is what like 110% But with USB Mapping done for my specific board and case.
+DO NOT use if you DONT have a 5950X too!

 # Use The Preinstall EFI when installing and on the setup too!